Increasing the benefits of self-service in your contact centre

 The changing nature of self-service

 Self-service is no longer just touch tone IVR but has advanced to more sophisticated offerings from chatbots to automated speech recognition technologies.
 For all of these to succeed, it relies on access to a comprehensive, up to date knowledge base.
 These depend on AI to help better understand customer queries and to provide fast, relevant answers.
 But where do you start?
-In our latest blog we take a look at some of the questions posed by the Inner Circle to Self-service and give you our insight on how to evolve your self-service.
+In our latest blog we take a look at some of the questions posed by the Inner Circle to Self-service.
+In addition, we’ll provide insight on how to evolve your self-service.

 1. Which self-service solutions work for smaller contact centres or those with restricted budgets?

-Even smaller organisations already have some level of self-service on their websites which they can build on cost-effectively to create more capabilities.
+Even smaller organisations already have some level of self-service on their websites.
+Build on these to create more capabilities cost-effectively.
 Start by identifying the most successful self-service areas of the website such as FAQs about products, order and delivery status, or product return requests.
 You can then link this information to your voice IVR system, using text-to-speech and pre-recorded material, to provide self-service for customers that call in.
 Similarly, in web/text chat conversations, agents can share a link to the website self-service page and walk the customer through the process.

 Another idea is to layer natural language AI capabilities into self-service via speech enabled IVR, voicebots and chatbots.
-To limit the cost, focus on use cases with a very clear customer intent, a small number of well-defined responses, and a large number of interactions.
+To limit the cost, focus on use cases with a very clear customer intent.
+For example, a small number of well-defined responses, and a large number of interactions.
 A simple change like this could make a significant difference to call volumes and overall efficiency.

 2. What does creating and maintaining a self-service knowledge base actually involve?